Addressing Misinformation and Fake News: Resources and Strategies

 - discuss and define misinformation and gain a deeper understanding of what misinformation has looked like historically and currently;

 - explore strategies for addressing misinformation with their patrons;

 - examine the unique role libraries and librarians can play in addressing issues posed by misinformation;

 - explore ways in which information literacy skills can be used to combat misinformation; and

 - develop plans for ways they continue to explore and address misinformation in their work and in their home institutions.

 Sarah Morris is a librarian and educator with a decade of experience working in libraries, museums, K-12 schools, and higher education environments.
-Sarah currently works as a Learning and Assessment Librarian at the University of Texas at Austin.
+Sarah currently works as the Head of Instruction and Engagement at the Emory University Libraries.
 She is also the co-founder and co-director of Nucleus Learning Network, an educational nonprofit dedicated to providing training and consulting opportunities for educators hoping to grow their skills in STEM and digital literacy education.
 Through her nonprofit, she is currently partnering with organizations such as the Mozilla Foundation and Global Voices to develop media literacy curriculum and resources.
 Sarah has a Master’s degree in the Humanities from the University of Chicago and a Master’s degree in Information Studies from the University of Texas at Austin.

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.